NBISweden/workshop-reproducible-research/pages/home.md

 # Application

-This is an NBIS / Elixir course.
-The course is open for PhD students, postdocs, group leaders and core facility staff.
-International applications are welcome, but we will give approximately half of the participant slots to applicants from Swedish universities, due to the national role NBIS plays in Sweden.
-This online training event has no fee.
-However, if you confirm your participation but do not do so (no-show) you will be invoiced 2,000 SEK.
-Please note that NBIS cannot invoice individuals.
+This is an {{config.extra.institute}} course.
+The course is open for PhD students, postdocs, group leaders and core facility staff related to the {{config.extra.institute}} Platform (IRD, CIRAD, INRAE and the Alliance Bioversity international-CIAT).
+This training event has no fee.

 The only entry requirements for this course is a basic knowledge of Unix systems (*i.e.* being able to work on the command line) as well as at least a basic